 Marking of pupils' work is essential to ensure they make further progress.
 Work is marked in a green pen, in line with the school marking policy.
-Pupils will often be part of the marking process and will mark their own work with the teachers support and immediate feedback and intervention can be carried out to support the pupil when mistakes or misconceptions have taken place.

 Use your Head reasoning and problem solving questions will be marked with a green or orange highlighter.